jwstegemann/fritz2/www/src/pages/headless/combobox.md

 4) _Debounce_
 5) Render matches

-The debouncing is in place because the above worklfow consists of two relatively expensive operations: _filtering_ and _rendering_.
+The debouncing is in place because the above workflow consists of two relatively expensive operations: _filtering_ and _rendering_.

 While typing, the query may be manipulated multiple times per second.
 In order for the filter function to run as few